asanflo-git/professional-statement/README.md

 I am also highly responsible in every aspect of my life.
 I enjoy helping others and I like to contribute positively to this world.

-## 🔐 Why is Cybersecurity Interesting to me?
+## 🔐 Why is Cybersecurity Interesting to Me?
 I am interested in cybersecurity because I like challenges and enjoy roles where I have to “figure it out.”
 I like to investigate, I enjoy learning new things, and educating myself constantly.
 I like that it is a career where I can grow, and since the tech space is constantly changing, I want to be a part of that and make it a better place for everyone.